Conventional Synthetic DMARDs/DMARDs (Methotrexate, Leflunomide, Hydroxychloroquine, Sulphasalazine)

 Conventional DMARDs are made from synthetic chemical compounds with small molecules.
 Their relatively simple compound structures can be perfectly replicated by generic brands.
 They are also small enough to be processed through the digestive system, so they can be taken in oral form.

 Conventional synthetic DMARDs are immunosuppressive medications that do not target specific parts of the immune system.
 Instead, they have a dampening effect on it.
-In Australia, the csDMARDs available to treat rheumatoid arthritis are:
+In Australia, the most common csDMARDs available to treat various autoimmune conditions include:

 - Methotrexate (Methoblastin®, Trexject®)